exercism/v3/languages/csharp/exercises/concept/structs/.docs/after.md

 // => "77.6Kg"
 ```

-One of the main things to remember is that when one struct is assigned to a variable or passed as a parameter the values are copied across so changes to he original variable will not affect the copied one and vice versa.
+One of the main things to remember is that when one struct is assigned to a variable or passed as a parameter the values are copied across so changes to the original variable will not affect the copied one and vice versa.
 In summary, `struct`s are **value types**.

 This [article][class-or-struct] discusses the differences between `struct`s and `class`s.
 You will see from the article that `struct`s tend to be lightweight and [immutable][structs-immutable] although this guidance is not enforced (by default) by the compiler or runtime.